Cavalcade (1933 film)

+Due to being a film published in 1933, it will enter the public domain on January 1, 2029.

 Plot

 On the last day of 1899, Jane and Robert Marryot, an upper-class couple, return to their townhouse in a fashionable area of London before midnight, so they can keep their tradition of celebrating the new year with a midnight toast.
 Jane worries because Robert has joined the City of London Imperial Volunteers (CIV) as an officer, and will soon be leaving to serve in the Second Boer War.
 The Marryots' butler Alfred Bridges has joined the CIV as a private and is also leaving soon.
 His wife Ellen, the Marryots' maid, worries about what will become of her and their new baby Fanny if Alfred is killed or seriously injured.
 At midnight, the Marryot and Bridges families ring in the new century while Cook dances with other revelers in the street.
 While Robert is away at war, Jane's friend Margaret Harris keeps her company and gives her emotional support.
 Robert and Alfred return home unharmed and Robert is knighted for his service.

 Alfred announces that he has bought his own pub with money partly provided by Robert, and he and Ellen will be leaving service and moving to a flat.
 As the downstairs staff have a cup of tea to celebrate Alfred's return, they receive news of the death of Queen Victoria.